mclearc/colinmclear.net/content/posts/emacs-configuration.md

 head around separate modules when it comes to thinking about what I want to tweak or change, or looking at a git log of what I have tweaked or changed.

-Sixth, dealing with problem (debugging) is harder.
+Sixth, dealing with problems (debugging) is harder.
 Often you&rsquo;ll need to use the tangled source for debugging and then go back and make changes in the org mode file.
 Also, the links from **Help** and **Debugger** will jump to the tangled source rather than the org file, which is what you actually need to edit.
 Also, if there are problems